When London Burns

-When London Burns is the first DVD released by American death metal band Deicide.
+When London Burns is the first DVD released by Florida death metal band Deicide.
 It was released on March 7, 2006, by Earache Records.
 The extra features include a documentary entitled Behind the Scars, which discusses the production of the album Scars of the Crucifix.
 The Hoffman brothers left Deicide five days before the concert was recorded.

 Track listing

 Recorded live at The Mean Fiddler, London, England on November 29, 2004.